-While the student transportation industry and other entities work to develop new and increased sources of funds, states and local districts can institute policy that will contribute to improvements in air quality, especially for children.
+While the student transportation industry and other entities work to develop new and increased sources of funds, states and local districts can institute policies that will contribute to improvements in air quality, especially for children.

+1. Idling control measures

-- 1. Idling Control Measures - a.
+- a.
 States and local districts should develop programs to eliminate unnecessary engine idling... - (1) At school site loading and unloading zones; and - (2) At school bus stops, located out of traffic during extended wait times. - b.
-Consideration should be given to varying climatic conditions within the state or local district and to the individual needs of students with disabilities. - 2.
-Driving in Traffic
+Consideration should be given to varying climatic conditions within the state or local district and to the individual needs of students with disabilities.

+2. Driving in traffic